Home

 Suvarnabhumi International Airport

 Suvarnabhumi Airport, opened in September 2006, took 33 years to complete.
-The hotels in Suvarnabhumi are divided into two areas:
+The Bangkok airport hotels in Suvarnabhumi are divided into various areas.
+Click on the link to go directly to the area you want.

 Novotel Suvarnabhumi Airport Hotel